Read More

 4. Mobile EHRs - As the name says, users can access these easily movable EHRs on smartphones and tablets.

-5. Personal Health Records - PHRs are for patients to help them track their health information, such as appointments, medications, and test results.
+5. Personal Health Records - PHRs are for patients to track their health information, such as appointments, medications, and test results.

 Some technologies and business developments are more popular than others.
 For instance, Python is currently among the most popular programming languages.
 It is recognized as one of the most secure and functional languages available (it complies with HIPAA).